 Wet conditions proved no match for Verizon IndyCar Series rookie Robert Wickens who snatched the Firestone Grand Prix of St. Petersburg pole away from Will Power on his last lap of the Firestone Fast 6.

 The question of whether or not track records would fall with the new universal aero kit was answered by Ed Carpenter Racing’s Jordan King in Group 1.

-Once on Firestone alternate tires, King’s best lap in the No. 20 Chevrolet was a 1:00.0476, besting Power’s record from 2016 by 0.0182 seconds.
+Once his No. 20 Chevrolet was fitted with Firestone alternate tires, King’s best lap was a 1:00.0476, besting Power’s record from 2016 by 0.0182 seconds.
 King was joined in the top six that advanced to Round 2 by Alexander Rossi, Wickens, Tony Kanaan, Simon Pagenaud and Ryan Hunter-Reay.